amethyst/specs/book/src/08_parallel_join.md

-As mentioned in the chapter dedicated on how to [dispatch][c3] systems, Specs automatically parallelizes system execution when there are non-conflicting system data requirements (each resource in the system data may only be accessed either once mutably or many times immutably from multiple systems).
+As mentioned in the chapter dedicated on how to [dispatch][c3] systems, Specs automatically parallelizes system execution when there are non-conflicting system data requirements (Two `System`s conflict if their `SystemData` needs access to the same resource where at least one of them needs write access to it).

 [c3]: ./03_dispatcher.html